Skip to main content

 end

-There is a whole variety of possible actions at your disposal:
+There is a whole variety of possible tasks at your disposal:

 add_bridgetown_plugin "my-plugin" # bundle add…